Andyinater/AutoGen_IterativeCoding/README.md

 This repository demonstrates how a simple iterative coding loop, with history and resume capability, can be implemented in the AutoGen Framework.

 # Overview
 This project results from an extension of the paradigm demonstrated in early versions of [AutoGen_MemoryManager](https://github.com/Andyinater/AutoGen_MemoryManager), where allowing an agent to have a fixed, trustworthy memory relieves the cognitive burden required to achieve the desired effect.
-This work is inspired by the author's personal struggles in achieving performant code when applying the [AutoGen Examples](https://microsoft.github.io/autogen/docs/Examples/AutoGen-AgentChat/) to sufficiently different use cases.
-While this flow can achieve more performant code where the AutoGen Examples failed, it also serves as an example of a more generic code production workflow from which to build upon.
+This work is inspired by the author's personal struggles in achieving performant code when applying the [AutoGen examples](https://microsoft.github.io/autogen/docs/Examples/AutoGen-AgentChat/) to sufficiently different use cases.
+While this flow can achieve more performant code where the AutoGen examples failed, this repo's primary function is to provide an example of a more generic code production workflow.

 Currently, this project can only produce Python code.
 With some work, this can be adapted.

 # How it Works

-> [!NOTE]
-> Documentation is out of date - there have been significant changes to the code.
-However, the method presented is still representative.

-The program runs in two phases: the Planning Phase, and the Iteration Phase.
+* Writing and reading information outside of the conversation's context window lets us clear the window and reduce token usage – without losing valuable context for agents.
+* Creating a project plan and presenting it to agents on every iteration keeps the scope focused.
+* Presenting only the latest version of code and comments prevents agents from getting 'distracted' by previously faulty code or now-irrelevant comments.

+The program consists of two phases.
+In the **planning phase**, a user's request results in a detailed plan for a Python project.
+In the **iteration phase**, the Python script is created and improved over several code-and-review cycles.

 ![Diagram depicting the program phases, including the interactions between user/agents, creation of files, and presentation of files to agents.](/flow.png)